 20 Meraki MR Configuration Mistakes, configuring a wireless network can be complex, and even for the most experienced IT professionals

-20 Common Configuration Mistakes to Avoid
+20 Common Meraki MR Configuration Mistakes Nonprofits Should Avoid

 1. Incorrect Network Topology